 How can I protect myself from COVID-19?

-View or download informational PDFs from the Illinois Department of Public Health.
+View or download informational PDFs from the Illinois Department of Public Health or the CDC.

 Clean your hands often

 - Wash your hands often with soap and water for at least 20 seconds especially after you have been in a public place, or after blowing your nose, coughing, or sneezing.

 - If soap and water are not readily available, use a hand sanitizer that contains at least 60% alcohol.
 Cover all surfaces of your hands and rub them together until they feel dry.

 - Avoid touching your eyes, nose, and mouth with unwashed hands.

 - Avoid close contact with people who are sick

 - Put distance between yourself and other people if COVID-19 is spreading in your community.
 This is especially important for people who are at higher risk of getting very sick.